 Health Benefits of Propolis.

 When I first saw organic honey on the shelves and its big price tag during my grocery shopping, I always wondered what it was and how different it was from the rest of

 It was only later that I found out that for honey to be certified organic, the manufacturer has to meet a set of very stringent organic standards and conditions during the

 (set by a organic agriculture certification body), which include source of the nectar, honey bees foraging area,

 honey extracting process, transportation, processing temperature, and packaging materials.
 Click here to read more on

 Mead, simply put is honey wine.
 It is the first alcoholic drink brewed by men, earlier than wine or beer.
 Today mead has evolved and expanded its flavours to include fruits such as blueberry and cherry, malt as well as various herbs and spices.
-Click here for a light reading on the introduction to
+For a basic introduction on mead, read: Mead.

 7. Bee Bread

-End of "Honey Bees and Their Wondrous Products".
-Back to "20 Amazing Honey Bee Facts! "
+End of "Honey Bees and Their 7 Wondrous Products (#7 is Pretty Unheard of)".
+Back to "20 Wonderful Honey Bee Facts (#8 is Surprising)"